lioshi/WonderCacheBundle/README.md

 - php5-memcached 2.x

 ## Installation
-To install WonderCacheBundle with Composer just add the following to your _composer.json_ file:
+Use [Composer](http://getcomposer.org/) to install to install WonderCacheBundle with Composer just add the following to your _composer.json_ file:

     {
         require: {